Let's Be Frank: Background and production

 According to Yearwood, she had always wanted to record album of traditional pop songs.
 She was originally approached by producer Don Was following her televised performance at Frank Sinatra's 2015 "100th Birthday" tribute.
-The album was recorded in summer 2018 in four days at the Capitol Records Building in Hollywood, California.
+The album was recorded in summer 2018 in four days at Capitol Studios in Hollywood, California.
 She performed the tracks with Sinatra's original microphone and was accompanied by a 55-piece orchestra.
 Let's Be Frank was arranged by Vincent Mendoza.
 Yearwood called the collaboration with Mendoza something she "couldn't be more proud of".
 She also noted his previous work with Tony Bennett, Ray Charles and Barbra Streisand.

 Yearwood drew inspiration for Let's Be Frank from her childhood.
 In an interview with iHeart Radio, Yearwood explained that her mother was fond of Frank Sinatra and for that reason, she "grew up" listening to him.
 She also mentioned that many of the songs Sinatra recorded were covered by other artists.
 These songs also appeared in films and television shows that she watched as a young child.